-- train, manage and motivate a growing employee base; - accurately forecast demand for our products; and - expand existing operational, financial and management information systems.
+- train, manage and motivate a growing employee base; - · accurately forecast demand for our products; and - expand existing operational, financial and management information systems.

-We plan to increase our manufacturing capacity, which may include negotiating and entering into arrangements for third-party contract manufacturing in addition to the WuXi Agreement for some or all of our commercial manufacturing requirements.
-We plan to seek FDA approval for our production process simultaneously with seeking approval for the marketing and sale of algenpantucel-L. Should we not receive timely approval of our production process, our ability to produce the immunotherapy products following regulatory approval for sale could be delayed, which would further delay the period of time when we would be able to generate revenues from the sale of such products, if we are even able to generate revenues at all.
+We plan to increase our manufacturing capacity, which may include negotiating and entering into arrangements for third-party contract manufacturing for some or all of our commercial manufacturing requirements.
+We plan to seek FDA approval for our production process simultaneously with seeking approval for the marketing and sale of algenpantucel-L. Should we not receive timely approval of our production process, our ability to produce the immuno-oncology products following regulatory approval for sale could be delayed, which would further delay the period of time when we would be able to generate revenues from the sale of such products, if we are even able to generate revenues at all.